 Note to users of Mac OS X 10.15 Catalina:

-StarStaX 0.8 with better support for Catalina will be released in Jan/Feb 2020.
+StarStaX 0.8 with better support for Catalina will be released in Feb/Mar 2020.
 StarStaX 0.71 works well on Catalina but you might experience some display artifacts.
-When saved to a file, the resulting stacked image is correct.
-If you would like to help with testing on Catalina, please send a message to firstname.lastname@example.org and I will provide a test version of StarStaX 0.8.
+For testing, a beta version of StarStaX 0.81 is available for download.

 To install StarStaX, please download and mount the disk image and drag StarStaX to your Applications folder.
 Double-click on the StarStaX application to run StarStaX.